 (Click on any image to begin a slideshow.
 Press the X in the top left corner or the Esc button to leave the slide show).

 This photo was taken by Ipswich photographer George Dexter in the late 19th or early 20th Century from Town Hill above High Street, in the vicinity of Highland Cemetery.
 The First Church and Methodist Church steeples are in the background.
 Snow-covered Heartbreak Hill rises in the distance.
 Copies of […]

 The Cold Friday on Jan.
-19, 1810 brought terrible winds and frigid temperature talked and written about for generations.
-Tales of the killer weather event made their way into town histories, journals and court records long after it happened.
-They told of the many people who froze to death while traveling along the highways.
+19, 1810 brought terrible winds and frigid temperature.
+Many people froze to death while traveling along the highways.
 Houses, barns and vast numbers of timber trees were blown down or broken to pieces.